 That data includes public messages, public files, archived channels, and integration activity logs.

-To obtain data on editing and deletion, or to access records from private channels and direct messages, the process is more difficult.
+To access records from private channels and direct messages, the process is more difficult.

 Administrators of free and standard plans must request access to export all workspace data.
 They are required to provide either:

 - A requirement or right under applicable laws

 Enterprise customers, on the other hand, can export all data, public or private, and may integrate third-party applications to export, retain, and archive messages and files continuously.

 Obtaining Slack Data Through Standard and Corporate Exports

 The two most common ways to export data from Slack are through the program’s “Standard Export” or “Corporate Export.”